Biomapas/B.NgxUiComponents/projects/aimie/README.md

 #### Fetching

-Fetching button takes only three parameters:
+Fetching button takes 2 parameters:
 * fetching: bool
-* rotateIcon: bool
 * materialIcon: string

 Pass fetching parameter from your request function to the component to start button animation.